setmy-info/java-low-io/src/site/markdown/DISCUSS.md

-A library for building and setting up I/O (read/write, send/receive) protocols, tailored for custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures being transferred (at least built and set up separately).
+A library for building and setting up I/O (read/write, send/receive) protocols, tailored for custom, non-standard, proprietary, domain-, and vendor-specific protocol implementations, while remaining loosely coupled from the data structures being transferred (at least built and set up separately with same library).

 ## Background: Why is this Needed?